YRoghi/yroghi.github.io/_posts/2022-06-20-Playing-With-VMs.md

 ### Setting up a Linux Environment

 The initial Linux environment will contain a single Ubuntu server to get used to playing with Linux servers and using SSH via an outside client to manage it.
-This allows for the Ubuntu server to be used as a sandbox environment for any Linux related tasks.
+I can see this growing to a suite of various Linux Servers hosting various services.
+In future I'll be looking at running these services in docker on a single server to save on ressources but that's a future project down the line.

 ***

+As a sidenote, I really need to make a tracker somewhere of ideas/projects I want come up with over time.
 Once all of the VMs are set up, some funky labs can be started and findings will be documented here, so stay tuned!